burespe1/semantic-dictionary/drafts/DR_EU_2015-962/location-of-delivery-areas.md

 ---
 id: location-of-delivery-areas
-label: Location of delivery areas
+label: location of delivery areas
 definition: the minimum information required for identifying the physical location of designated points along a road network or on specific road links reserved for loading/unloading operations.
 category: Static data
 language: en